samirbajaj/rl_navigation/README.md

 ### Getting Started

 The solution was developed in Python 3.6.9 on a Linux machine running Ubuntu 18.04.
-The `requirements.txt` file contains the complete list of Python modules needed to run this code.
+Instructions for setting up the required Python modules are available [here](https://github.com/udacity/deep-reinforcement-learning#dependencies).

-Additionally, [the corresponding environment for Linux](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip) should be downloaded and decompressed in the working directory.
+Additionally, [the corresponding Unity environment for Linux](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip) should be downloaded and decompressed in the working directory.

 ### Training the Agent